Using Dataproc (Spark) and Hail on Verily Workbench

 Starting up a Dataproc cluster from the Workbench web UI

-Below, selected parts of that form are highlighted in more detail.
-After you’ve configured your new cluster, click “Create cluster”.
+Selected parts of this form are highlighted in more detail below.
+After you’ve configured your new cluster, click “Next.”

 Note: Cluster creation may take ~10 minutes.